Dubai International Airport

 Landmark Cathedral or Temple

-Historic houses of worship give insight into Museum of Abstract Art’s architectural styles and community roots.
+Historic houses of worship give insight into Plitvice Lakes National Park tickets and tours’s architectural styles and community roots.
 Many offer guided tours and quiet courtyards.

 Iconic Public Square or Old Town